hamzaasyf/RTSP-Stream-OpenCV/README.md

-# Read, Write and Display a video using OpenCV
+# Read, Write and Display an RTSP Stream using OpenCV

 ## Reading a Video
 In OpenCV, a video can be read either by using the feed from a camera connected to a computer or by reading a video file.
 The first step towards reading a video file is to create a VideoCapture object.
 Its argument can be either the device index or the name of the video file to be read.